jundis/CWSlack-SlashCommands/README.md

 7. Copy the token
 8. Set a name, icon, and auto complete text if wanted.
 9. Run install.php and proceed through database setup.
 This will also verify you have the required PHP and cURL versions.
 10. Modify the config.php file with your companies values and timezone.
-Full configuration info below.
+Full configuration info found in config.php comments.
 11. Test it in Slack!

 To enable ConnectWise link to follow and unfollow a ticket: